Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 I encourage you to visit their website, RunFastEatSlow, where you will find their blog and additional recipes not included in the book.

 Get your copy of Run Fast.
 Eat Slow.: Nourishing Recipes for Athletes at Amazon or wherever you buy books.
 In addition, they have a new cookbook out called Run Fast.
 Cook Fast.
 Eat Slow: Quick-Fix Recipes for Hangry Athletes.
-I don’t have it yet, but I plan to get it soon.
-I have no doubt it’ll be just as good as Run Fast, Eat Slow.
+[Update: I bought it a few months after writing this.
+It’s good, too, but I think Run Fast.
+Eat Slow. is better overall.]

 So there you go, folks!
 If you have any questions, or perhaps buy the book and try the recipes, then leave me a comment below.
 I’d love to hear from you!